OSGeo/gdal/gdal/doc/source/tutorials/vector_api_tut.rst

     ds = None

-Starting with OGR 1.11, everal geometry fields< can be associated to a feature.
+Several geometry fields can be associated to a feature.
 This capability is just available for a few file formats, such as PostGIS.

 To create such datasources, geometry fields must be first created.